javierarce/javier.computer/README.md

 Reportage bodies are laid out from those ratios: consecutive portraits pair up into a `{% row %}`, everything else becomes a `{% stack %}`.

+`./computer place` writes a place with the `pid` posts link to (defaulted from the title, and refused if it is already taken) and asks for its coordinates, which can be typed as `41.3924, 2.1648` or pasted as a Google or Apple Maps link — the pin in the URL wins over the map centre.
+The location suggestions are the cities that have a map in `content/_maps`, since a place with no map has nowhere to show up.

 `./computer publish` closes the loop: it lists every change with its git status, shows the branch and where it will push, then asks for a commit message